SC relief for kin of Dalit man who died by suicide

 The deceased had married the woman on August 23, 2019, at an Arya Samaj Mandir.
 The next day, the woman’s uncle lodged an FIR accusing him and his family of kidnapping and criminal intimidation.

-The groom and his family filed a petition in the Allahabad High Court on September 25, 2019 for quashing the FIR.
+He and the family filed a petition in the Allahabad High Court on September 25, 2019 for quashing the FIR.

 Appearing for them, Advocate Bhuwan Raj said the woman’s statement was given almost two weeks after she went with her parents and that the appellants were “falsely implicated”.